ryanvilbrandt/commission_tracker/src/host_help.md

 ### Commission Queue Metrics

 When things get busy, there can be a lot of commissions in all the queues, and it can get hard to keep track of which Artists have how many commissions assigned to them.
 For this, each user's commission queue has metrics beside them in the form of emoji on colored backgrounds.
-At a glance, you can see how many commissions the Artist has ✋ Assigned to them, and how many of those commissions they have ❌ Not Yet Accepted.
+At a glance, you can see how many commissions the Artist has ✋ Assigned to them.

 ### Finished Commissions

-After an Artist finishes a commission, they will upload the image file to the commission and click the 🎉 Finished button.
-You can see these commissions in the **Finished commissions** queue, and also see what filename the commission's picture was saved as.
+After an Artist finishes a commission, they will upload the image file to the commission, and mark the commission as Finished.
+You can see these commissions in the **Finished commissions** queue, and in the details you can download the file that was uploaded to that commission.

+When emailing the commissions out to the commissioners at the end of the stream, you will need to check the Ko-fi link for that commission for the preferred contact email the commissioner provided when filling out the commission form.
+If the commissioner did not provide a preferred contact email, get in touch with God, and he will provide you with the user's Ko-fi email.

 ### Opening/Closing Commissions Queues